craftingcity/The-Known-World/Prenotes Oct 28 23.md

 The whole point of the Bash for the Infernal Cults is to open up a temporary connection to the [[Abyss]], very generically, to summon a large gathering of Demons, including [[Hannah's Demon (Celaena)]].

+- Fireworks Show will become a bloodbath
+- A bloodbath will open a portal from the [[Abyss]]

 ### What happened?